gbrough/battleship/README.md

 # Distractions/Rewards
-- time space complexity extension
-- conditionals, looping, lists/dictionaries, objects, data structures, algorithms,
+- conditionals, looping, lists/dictionaries, objects, data structures, algorithms.

 Fixes:
 -

 Requirements:
-- Should functions/dictionary go inside of class
+1 player guesses computer ships
-- Check if ship can fit with that orientation and location
+- Check if ship can fit
+  - does it fit within row or column bounds?
+    - how do you define row and column bounds in a list.
+  - is each veritcal or horizontal position available?
+- Store ship in dictionary or list

 Teaching: